It doesn’t matter how well-intentioned a person is about their credit scores or financial health, life has a way of thwarting them.

 - A secured credit card can help you build credit when nothing else will.
 When you can’t qualify for an unsecured card or any type of loan, a secured card could be your only path to building your credit score.

 - Your secured card doesn’t have to be forever.
-Also, keep in mind that it doesn’t have to be the last credit card you own.
+Keep in mind that it doesn’t have to be the last credit card you own.
 Once you use your card enough to make a positive impact on your credit score, you can upgrade to a traditional credit card that offers more rewards and consumer perks.

 What to Look for in a Secured Credit Card